These documents set out a high-level analysis of the availability of communications services in the UK, and in UK cities.

 The 2015 report updates that analysis using 3G coverage data for 2015, and also extend it to consider 4G coverage.

-Since 2013, alongside the Connected Nations report, we have published a research paper entitled “Economic Geography: An analysis of the determinants of 3G and 4G coverage in the UK”.
-This includes an econometric analysis of factors that affect the level of 3G and 4G mobile coverage available to consumers in different areas.
+Since 2015, alongside the Connected Nations report, we have published a research paper entitled “Economic Geography: An analysis of the determinants of 3G and 4G coverage in the UK”.
+This includes an econometric analysis of factors that affect the level of 3G and 4G mobile coverage available to consumers in different areas (previous editions can be found below).